ufjschool/ob-s14/drafts/second/HauntedStory.md

 #James Thieke

 James W. Norman Hall houses the University of Florida’s College of Education, named for the man who was the college’s dean from 1920 to 1941.
 The naming occurred in 1958, but the building itself opened in 1934.
 At that time, it housed P.K.
-Yonge Laboratory School, and rumors abound that an incident during that time has left Normal Hall haunted ever since.
+Yonge Laboratory School, and rumors abound that an incident during that time has left Norman Hall haunted ever since.

 “The legend is that, one day, three students got on the elevator when they weren’t supposed to,” says Larry Lansford, explaining that the old-style elevator was for faculty and staff only.
 “It went wrong, fell from the top to the bottom floor, and they were killed in it.
 So the legend is those three children are the ghosts of Norman Hall.”